poteto/hiring-without-whiteboards/README.md

 - [47 Degrees](https://47-degrees.breezy.hr) | Remote; Seattle, WA; Madrid, ESP; Cadiz, ESP; London, UK | Questions related to implementation of specific projects using popular functional programming libraries and techniques and a discussion about the tradeoffs.
 Discussion of past open-source projects/contributions and future open-source goals. **Note:** This company looks for people who have modern functional programming experience in Haskell, Scala, Swift, or Kotlin and it looks for people who have existing open-source contributions in those fields so the roles can be a bit self-selecting.
 - [4Degrees](https://4degrees.ai/about/) | Chicago, Illinois | Collaborative pair-programming exercise done through video chat that's representative of the responsibilities of the job then a take-home programming task.
 - [500Tech](https://500Tech.com) | Tel Aviv, Israel | Pair programming on a laptop in working env
-- [5Minds](https://5minds.de) | Remote; Gelsenkirchen-Buer, DE | Coding exercise via GitHub, you are interviewed by a developer and a team lead, there is no live coding.
 - [8th Light](https://8thlight.com) | Chicago, IL; London, UK; Los Angeles, CA; New York, NY | Take home code challenge, discussion, pair programming session
 - [YLD](https://www.yld.io/join-us) | London, UK; Lisbon, PT; Porto, PT & Remote | Take home-code challenge, pair-programming session and discussion about past experience
 - [YouGov](https://yougov.com) | Remote; San Francisco, CA; London, UK; Warsaw, Poland; Mumbai, India; Hong Kong, China | Coding exercise sometimes over github repository, at least 1 interview with a developer and a lead, no live coding.